Particle Swarm Optimization based on Novelty Search: Novelty Search based PSO

-Discussing a lot more things about Bare Bones PSO like maximum iterations and number of restarts etc are not the objective of our paper.
+To discuss more on other aspects of Bare Bones PSO like maximum iterations and number of restarts etc is not the objective of our paper.
 Please follow \cite{Ken03}, \cite{Pan08}, \cite{Tim11} for more information about Bare Bones PSO and its Theoretical analysis.

 After Novelty Search, when leader particle calls Bare-Bones PSO, it is upto Bare-Bones PSO which will generate a group of random particles on that region controlled by leader particle.
-As the search region is comparably small than other PSO variants then its search become faster and deeper.
+If the search region is comparatively small than other PSO variants then its search becomes faster and deeper.

 After the completion of search if global best position is below fitness threshold value ($Th_f$) then that position will be kept in record, that is in the \textit{PSO\_archive}.
 This \textit{PSO\_archive} gives us the optimum value achieved by our algorithm and it is a global table.
-Initially it looks that this \textit{PSO\_archive} is huge table with million of values as the algorithm runs on high number of iterations, but in practice this table does not store every PSO particles iterations value , its just keep best achieved PSO result on each successful novelty search iteration.
-In number of iterations novelty search is much lesser than PSO search.
+Initially it looks that this \textit{PSO\_archive} is huge table with million of values as the algorithm runs on high number of iterations, but in practice this table does not store every PSO particle iterations value ; it just keep the best achieved PSO result on each successful novelty search iteration.
+The number of iterations of novelty search is much lesser than PSO search.
 Thats why this \textit{PSO\_archive} table is finite and easily traceable.

-So, simultaneously all the leader particles will perform their PSO search( if not re-computing its position) and keep their best achieved position into the global \textit{PSO\_archive} table.
-There is another approach we can perform,instead of storing the result after PSO search, we define a new parameter \textit{Gbest} where we keep the best achieved result so far.
-Whenever, a Leader particles finishes its PSO search it will compare its newly-founded result with \textit{Gbest}, if it is better than \textit{Gbest}, \textit{Gbest} will be updated with newly founded value and Leader particle will move on to the next novel location else no updation needed.
+So, simultaneously all the leader particles may perform their PSO search( if not re-computing its position) and keep their best achieved position into the global \textit{PSO\_archive} table.
+We can adopt another approach where instead of storing the result after PSO search, we define a new parameter \textit{Gbest} where we keep the best achieved result obtained so far.
+Whenever, a Leader particle finishes its PSO search it will compare its newly-obtained result with \textit{Gbest}; if it is better than \textit{Gbest}, \textit{Gbest} will be updated with newly founded value and Leader particle will move on to the next novel location else no updation needed.
 We try both of them (\textit{PSO\_archive,Gbest}) in our experiment. \textit{PSO\_archive} gives us the trajectory of each Leader particles where as \textit{Gbest} gives us the exact optimum value and helps us to get rid of maintaining a global table and finding the result later.